dhruvtongia/ML-Library-II/README.md

 # ML-Library-II

-Implemented  a light CNN architecture and tabulated its performance on a range of self-implemented activation functions .
+1.Implemented  a light CNN architecture and tabulated its performance on a range of self-implemented activation functions .

-Implemented a 'grid-search' feature for selecting the implemented activation functions which work best for a given dataset for a simple neural network.
+2.Implemented a 'grid-search' feature for selecting the implemented activation functions which work best for a given dataset for a simple neural network. activation Functions- Linear,sigmoid,Relu,leaky-Relu,tanh,softplus,mish,swish